 Navigating Complications with HMRC

-By being aware of the potential challenges and taking steps to mitigate them, you can confidently use gifting as a strategy to reduce your inheritance tax liability.
+By being aware of the potential challenges and taking proactive steps to address them, you can confidently use gifting as a strategy to reduce your inheritance tax liability — and give your executors the evidence they need to defend your exemption claims.

 Working with Financial Specialists